-Diagnosis is usually suspected when M-protein is incidentally detected in blood or urine during a routine examination.
-On laboratory evaluation, M-protein is present in low levels in serum (< 3 g/dL) or urine (< 300 mg/24 h).
-MGUS is differentiated from other plasma cell disorders because M-protein levels remain relatively stable over time and lytic bone lesions, anemia, and renal dysfunction are absent.
+Diagnosis of MGUS is usually suspected when M-protein is incidentally detected in blood or urine during a routine examination.
+On laboratory evaluation, M-protein is present in low levels in serum (< 3 g/dL) or urine (< 200 mg/24 hours).
+MGUS is differentiated from malignant plasma cell disorders because M-protein levels are lower and lytic bone lesions, anemia, and renal dysfunction are absent.
 Because of fracture risk, baseline evaluation with a skeletal survey (ie, plain x-rays of skull, long bones, spine, pelvis, and ribs) and bone densitometry should be done.
 Bone marrow shows only mild plasmacytosis (< 10% of nucleated cells).

 No antineoplastic treatment is recommended.
-However, recent studies suggest that MGUS patients with associated bone loss (osteopenia or osteoporosis) may benefit from treatment with bisphosphonates.
-Every 6 to 12 mo, patients should undergo clinical examination and serum and urine protein electrophoresis to evaluate for disease progression.
+However, recent studies suggest that MGUS patients with associated bone loss (osteopenia or osteoporosis Osteoporosis Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
+Skeletal weakness leads to fractures... read more ) may benefit from treatment with intravenous bisphosphonates but less frequently than the monthly treatments usually required to treat patients with multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
+Common manifestations include lytic lesions in bones causing... read more .
+Every 6 to 12 months, patients should undergo clinical examination and serum and urine protein electrophoresis to evaluate for disease progression.